 Global War On Terrorism Memorial

-Since the Global War on Terrorism began on September 11, 2001, nearly 7000 Soldiers, Sailors, Airmen and Marines have given their lives in defense of our nation.
+Since the Global War on Terrorism began on September 11, 2001, over 7000 Soldiers, Sailors, Airmen and Marines have given their lives in defense of our nation.
 To honor their sacrifice, the Global War on Terrorism Memorial was dedicated at the National Infantry Museum October 16, 2017.
 The memorial includes granite panels engraved with the names of all service members who have given their lives in the conflict, narrative panels explaining the conflict, and murals with artwork from each service.
 It also includes a 13’ steel beam from World Trade Center Tower 1 that was presented to Fort Benning by NYC Firefighters, and nine bronze statues representing an Infantry squad.

 Who is honored on the memorial?